 Mediation may be requested at the same time as an impartial hearing, and mediation may be requested instead of the resolution session.
 If mediation is requested at the same time as an impartial hearing, the mediation will be scheduled prior to the impartial hearing.
 The hearing may be adjourned pending the mediation outcome.
-If the issues are resolved in mediation, the hearing request will be withdrawn by one of the parties to the mediation.
+If the issues are resolved in mediation, the hearing request will be withdrawn by the parent.